preeti1234567/User-Directory/README.md

 # User-Directory

 The purpose of this project is to creat a employee directory with React.
 In this projcet we need to manage component state, and respond to user events.
+An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.

 ## Getting Started